stanley-gu/standardsCh/chapter.md

 computer hardware power by performing computationally intensive calculations on a remote server.

-## Software Sustainability

-any different software for biological modeling have been written, however, a majority of them have become deprecated and no longer actively developed.

-Much of the current software development in the systems biology community concentrates on the development of stand-alone applications.
-Most of these tools are not easily extensible and many of them offer nearly identical functionality.
-One of the problems that currently plagues systems biology is the continual reinvention of the same kind of tool (called YADS - yet another differential equation solver).
-I believe it is not too unfair to suggest that in many cases our software capability today in systems biology is only marginally better than the first systems biology simulation package ever written (BIOSSIM) by David Garfinkel around 1960 [@Ga68].
-In many cases even the user interfaces are only marginally better.
-There are of course exceptions to this, VCell [@VCELL] in particular comes to mind as well as tools such as Gepasi [@Gepasi:1993] and Jarnac/JDesigner [@Sauro:Omics].
-VCell is particularly suited to spatial modeling, Gepasi is well known for its GUI user interface, the selection of optimization methods and its ability to fit data to models, Jarnac was until very recently (See Pysces [@Pysces2004]) the only script based programmable modelling tool which has a fairly complete set of tools for the analysis of time dependent ODEs and stochastic systems and finally JDesigner because it was the first visual design model tool.

-The reason for the repetitive nature of software in systems biology is that almost each and every group engaged in computational systems biology writes their own simulation package.
-Given the time constraints on the project, the software will only reach a level of maturity that is often equivalent to BIOSSIM.
-As a result, the provision of software does not appear to advance.

-A number of groups have recognized this problem and instead of developing single isolated applications, they have chosen to develop a software infrastructure that permits and encourages extensibility and code reuse.
-The later is extremely important as it allows developers to build on existing code which in turn leads to new and interesting software tools.

 # Applications

 In recent years there has been a proliferation of software applications for the